MBL-Woods-Hole/sequenceserver-HOMD/README-HOMD.md

 	Must regenerate NCBI-IDs.csv and PROKKA-IDs.csv
 	by running 'blast_get_SS_databaseIDs.py' with correct infile for blast directory These files have format:
-	genome_id<TAB>ext<TAB>directory hash
+	genome_id<TAB>ext<TAB>directory hash<TAB>organism
-	where ext is fna or ffn or faa and dirctory hash is created in the py script
+	where ext is fna or ffn or faa and dirctory hash is created in the py script and is the same as the Directory.id in SequenceServer.
-	These files are placed in the root directories of the singles node app on the sequence server They should be recreated when new genomes are added.
+	These files are placed in the root directories of the singles nodejs app on the sequence server They should be recreated when new genomes are added.
 ```
 ---
 ## HOMD Setup and Administration:
 ### On localhost:
-   I have TWO SequenceServer directories that I edit separately:
+   I have TWO SequenceServer directories on localhost that I edit separately:
    1. sequenceserver-HOMD
    2. sequenceserver-singles-HOMD
+   NGINX setup

+   Important files to edit:
+   routes.rb

 ### On 192.168.1.60 and 1.61 (the BLAST-Server):